swegmueller/LORACCS_Mosaic_Correction/README.md

 LORACCS.py and importing the class.

 The required packages are provided in the requirments.txt found in this repository.
-In particular, you'll need fiona, pandas and geopandas, matplotlib, numpy, gdal, rasterio, shapely, and loess.
+In particular, you'll need rasterio, pandas and geopandas, matplotlib, numpy, shapely, and loess.

 If using an Anaconda environment, the only package that requires pip install is the loess package (https://pypi.org/project/loess/)